A few weeks back, my older brother told me he began reading The Miracle Morning. I told him I’ve been curious to read and try it

 Wish me luck!
 And, if you’re interested – feel free to join the party!

-I’ll be chronicling and sharing my experience with this challenge.
+I’ll be chronicling and sharing my experience with the Miracle Morning Challenge.
 Come back and see you again!